CUHackers/cuhackit_2019/README.md

 npm install http-server
 ```

+Test often to verify your changes as you go.
+Avoid pushing broken code.

 ## CURRENT PRIMARY GOALS

   We need to aim to provide a better README so that it is possible for any